openharmony/docs/en/application-dev/reference/apis/js-apis-filemanager.md

 getRoot(options? : {dev? : DevInfo}, callback : AsyncCallback&lt;FileInfo[]&gt;) : void

-Obtains information about the files in the first-level directory in asynchronous mode.
-This method uses a callback to return the result.
+Obtains information about the root album or directory in asynchronous mode.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.FileManagement.FileManagerService